sdtaylor/pyPhenology/docs/data_structures.rst

 ^^^^^
 * If you have only a single site, make a "dummy" site_id column set to 1 for both temperature and observation dataframes.
-* If you have only a single year
+* If you have only a single year then it still must be represented in the year column of both data.frames.